fredrik-bakke/agda-unimath/src/foundation-core/univalence.lagda.md

 ## Idea

 The univalence axiom characterizes the identity types of universes.
-It asserts that the map `Id A B → A ≃ B` is an equivalence.
+It asserts that the map `A ＝ B → A ≃ B` is an equivalence.

 In this file, we define the statement of the axiom.
 The axiom itself is postulated in [`foundation.univalence`](foundation.univalence.md) as